Prunella Scales: 1990s and onwards

 In 2000, Scales appeared in the film The Ghost of Greville Lodge.
 The same year, she appeared as Eleanor Bunsall in Midsomer Murders "Beyond the Grave".
 In 2001, she appeared in two episodes of Silent Witness "Faith" as Mrs Parker.
 In 2003, she appeared as Hilda, "she who must be obeyed", wife of Horace Rumpole, in four BBC Radio 4 plays, with Timothy West playing her fictional husband.
 Scales and West toured Australia at the same time in different productions.
 Scales appeared in a one-woman show called An Evening with Queen Victoria, which also featured the tenor Ian Partridge singing songs written by Prince Albert.
-Scales performed An Evening with Queen Victoria more than 400 times, in theatres around the world, over the course of 30 years.
+Scales performed An Evening with Queen Victoria more than 400 times, in theatres around the world, over the course of 30 years..
+In 2003 BBC TV showed Looking for Victoria where Scales researched Victoria's life, appearing in historical reconstructions and reading from her private journals.
+In 2023 Scales recorded Queen Victoria's words for a new production, called Queen, at Edinburgh Festival Fringe in 2024.

 Scales voiced the speaking ("cawing") role of Magpie, the eponymous thief in a 2003 recording of Gioachino Rossini's opera La gazza ladra (The Thieving Magpie).
 In 2003, she played Elizabeth II in the film Johnny English.

+In January 2006, Scales was the guest in Private Passions, the long-running biographical music discussion programme on BBC Radio 3.

 In 2006, Scales appeared in the television adaptation of The Shell Seekers, alongside Vanessa Redgrave and Maximilian Schell.